paulmooreparks/Maize/README.md

     ;   }
     ;
     ; Parameters:
-    ;   A.H0: Address of string
+    ;   R0.H0: Address of string
     ; Return:
-    ;   A: Length of string
+    ;   RV: Length of string

     strlen:
-        PUSH BP             ; Save the base pointer
-        LD SP BP            ; Copy the stack pointer to the base pointer SUB $04 SP          ; Make room for a 32-bit (4-byte) counter on the stack LEA $-04 BP Z.H0    ; Load the address of the counter's stack location into Z.H0 ST $00 @Z.H0        ; Set the counter to zero.
+        PUSH BP                 ; Save the base pointer LD SP BP                ; Copy the stack pointer to the base pointer SUB $04 SP              ; Make room for a 32-bit (4-byte) counter on the stack LEA $-04 BP RT.H0       ; Load the address of the counter's stack location into RT.H0 ST $00 @RT.H0           ; Set the counter to zero.
     loop_condition:
-	    LEA @Z.H0 A.H0 H.H0 ; Add the counter value to the address and put the result into H.H0.
+	    LEA @RT.H0 R0.H0 R1.H0  ; Add the counter value to the address and put the result into H.H0.
-        LD @H.H0 H.B4       ; Copy the character at the address in H.H0 into H.B4.
+        LD @R1.H0 R1.B4         ; Copy the character at the address in R1.H0 into R1.B4.
-	    JZ loop_exit        ; LD sets the zero flag if the value copied to H.B4 is zero.
+	    JZ loop_exit            ; LD sets the zero flag if the value copied to R1.B4 is zero.
     loop_body:
-        LD @Z.H0 Z.H1       ; Put the counter value at Z.H0 into a temporary register, Z.H1
+        LD @RT.H0 RT.H1         ; Put the counter value at RT.H0 into RT.H1
-	    INC Z.H1            ; Add 1 to the temporary
+	    INC RT.H1               ; Add 1 to the temporary
-        ST Z.H1 @Z.H0       ; Store the new value back into the counter's address JMP loop_condition  ; ...and continue the loop.
+        ST RT.H1 @RT.H0         ; Store the new value back into the counter's address JMP loop_condition      ; ...and continue the loop.
     loop_exit:
-	    LD @Z.H0 A          ; Put the (sign-extended) counter value into A, the return register.
+	    LD @RT.H0 RV            ; Put the (sign-extended) counter value into RV, the return register.
-        LD BP SP            ; Restore the stack
-        POP BP              ; Restore the base pointer RET                 ; Pop return address from stack and place into PC.
+        LD BP SP                ; Restore the stack POP BP                  ; Restore the base pointer RET                     ; Pop return address from stack and place into PC.

     ; **********************************************************************************
     ; The main function

     main:
-        LD hw_string A.H0   ; Put address of message string into A.H0
+        LD hw_string R0.H0      ; Put address of message string into R0.H0
-        CALL strlen         ; Call strlen function to get the string length LD $01 G            ; $01 in G indicates output to stdout LD hw_string H.H0   ; H.H0 holds address of message to output LD A J              ; Put the string length into J SYS $01             ; Call output function implemented in Maize VM LD $0 A             ; Set return value for main RET                 ; Leave main
+        CALL strlen             ; Call strlen function to get the string length LD $01 R0               ; $01 in R0 indicates output to stdout LD hw_string R1.H0      ; R1.H0 holds address of message to output
+        LD RV R2                ; Put the string length into R2 SYS $01                 ; Call output function implemented in Maize VM LD $0 RV                ; Set return value for main RET                     ; Leave main

 ## Instruction Description